I garnered a Changing Places award for my design of a 20’x8’ Mobile unit, which is still in use today by Andy Loos.

-We have learned a lot from all the gatherings we have attended though, which prompted us to create a document called "10 Easy Ways" to help event and festival coordinators think more inclusively.
+We learned a lot from all the gatherings we have attended through the years, which prompted us to create a document called "10 Easy Ways" to help event and festival coordinators think more inclusively.
 You can get your copy by downloading the PDF here.

 The last two years have been hard for everyone and MigLoo was no exception.
 Unfortunately, it made us take a hard look at what we are able to do moving forward and have come to the difficult decision to retire our MigLoo rentals.
 With health threats and fuel prices, the toll is just too great.